labdave/Pipeline-Tools/doc/SummarizeVCF.md

 ### When is CatVCFSummary.py useful?
 To drastically decrease processing time, VCF files can be split by chromosome using [SnpEff] and summarized in parallel.
-**CatVCFSummary** is designed to merge these splits back into a single VCFSummary.
+**CatVCFSummary.py** is designed to merge these splits back into a single VCFSummary.

 Example: